Skip to content

 What should I eat in France?
 It’s helpful to understand French dining etiquette before eating out.

 What should I pack for my France trip?
 Start with this list.
-From there I would also recommend bringing an extra flashlight (for any countryside AirBNBs or camping), water shoes (for Verdon Gorge and rocky beaches) and travel towels (for the beach).
+From there I would also recommend bringing an extra flashlight (for any countryside AirBNBs or camping), water shoes (for Verdon Gorge and rocky beaches), and travel towels (for the beach).

 What language do they speak in France?
 French, though we found many people spoke some English.
 Just make sure to understand pleasantries when interacting with locals!

 What currency do they use in France?
 Euro.
-As of December 2019, the exchange rate was about 1 Euro = $1.11 USD.

 What tours should I book in the South of France?